Skip to main content

 GuidelineBest Practice

 UsageUse buttons for in-page actions only.
-Do not use buttons for navigation or links for in-page actions to avoid confusion.
+Do not use buttons for navigation for in-page actions to avoid confusion.

 CapitalizationUse title-case for button text (e.g., “Submit Form”, “View Account Details”).